 At 223 feet, Valravn is the world's tallest dive coaster, and it is plenty tall.
 But the qualification is "dive coaster."
 It is a specific type of ride.
 Designed by Swiss manufacturer, Bolliger & Mabillard, a dive coaster refers to a ride that features a tall, vertical first drop.
 Its trains hang over the edge of the drop and pause before diving down.

 Dive coasters are great rides, and I rate two of them among the best steel coasters in North America.
-That's why I have great expectations for Valravn.
-There are currently nine dive coasters in the world.
+There are currently 14 dive coasters operating or under construction in the world.
 A few of them approach or exceed 200 feet.
-The Cedar Point ride will best them, but not by a heckuva lot.
+The Cedar Point ride tops them in height, but not by a heckuva lot.

 02 of 10